-* In a list of doses used in clinical studies using curcumin extracts in various formulas besides Theracurmin, medical publisher Healthline shows a range of 1000 mg to 1500 mg of curcumin per day.
-(7)
+* Looking at doses (on PubMed) that were used in clinical studies using curcumin extracts in various formulas besides Theracurmin, I found a range of 1000 mg to 1500 mg of curcumin per day.

 * And finally, nutrition research site Examine.com has reviewed dozens of curcumin clinical trials and says effective daily doses range from 400 mg to 1500 mg, depending on the type of enhanced formula being used (black pepper extract, Meriva, BCM-95, etc.).
 (9)

 Important note: I think it’s good to keep in mind that even at high doses, curcumin is well-tolerated by the majority of people.

 Theracurmin has an excellent safety record in its human clinical trials, and there have been studies specifically designed to test its potential toxicity at extremely high doses:

 In the first study on my list, researchers concluded:

 “No major side effects were observed with Theracurmin treatment, including in the blood biochemistry analyses performed during this study.
 Theracurmin showed great potential for the treatment of human knee osteoarthritis based on efficacy and safety findings.”